UWM Eastern Region Now Accepting Resumes for Teen Consultant Position

 See below for document listing job competencies and job description.
 Any questions contact email@example.com or 443-854-5398.

-2018 Competencies for Teen Consultant
+2019 Competencies for Teen Consultant

 In recruiting for a Teen Consultant, we would like the following competencies and qualifications:

 - Demonstrated professional and leadership skills including ability to delegate, nurture leadership skills in volunteers and teens and ability to manage schedules, deadlines and goal setting.

 - Demonstrated skills in curriculum and workshop development.

 - Demonstrated ability to develop and trust the wisdom of teens, provide a structure for exploration and natural consequences for teen leadership and conduct.
 Ability to adapt to change, innovate and provide flexible leadership that supports others in times of uncertainty.

 - Excellent oral and written communication skills and conflict resolution skills.
 Prefer experience with Nonviolent Communication.

-Excellent skills in Word, Excel, and program budget management.
+- Excellent demonstrable skills in Word, Excel, and program budget management.

 - The candidate will have the ability to travel as required by the position.

-Teen Consultant’s Job Duties
+Teen Consultant’s Contractual Commitments